alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 - [Deployed contract](https://explorer.hiro.so/txid/SP1E0XBN9T4B10E9QMR7XMFJPMA19D77WY3KP2QKC.self-listing-helper-v3a?chain=mainnet)

 The `self-listing-helper-v3a` contract enables the creation of trading pools on the ALEX DEX through two distinct mechanisms: a permissioned flow and a permissionless flow.
+In both cases, pools are formed by pairing a governance-approved anchor token (`token-x`) with a listed token (`token-y`), which is the asset being introduced for trading.

+This dual approach gives projects the flexibility to choose between a guided listing process or a fully autonomous, on-chain setup — all while using the same core infrastructure.

 ## Permissioned

-In the **permissioned flow**, pools can be created with pre-approved tokens by following a guided process through the ALEX UI.
-Each pool must pair an **anchor token** (`token-x`) with a user-provided token (`token-y`), which is the asset being newly listed (**listed token**).
-Both anchor and listed tokens must be approved by the ALEX team.
+Pools can be created by following a guided process through the ALEX UI.
+The user supplies a `token-y` that must be pre-approved by governance before the pool can be initialized.

 ## Permissionless

-In the **permissionless flow**, users can list a new token (`token-y`) by deploying a wrapper contract that matches an approved template, and without requiring the approval step.
-The pool is formed against an existing, governance-approved `token-x`.
-The contract includes a verification system to ensure the integrity of the deployment: it reconstructs and validates the original contract transaction using Merkle proofs and block data, confirming that the wrapper is trustworthy.
-Once verification succeeds, the token is dynamically approved and a pool is created.
+Users can list a new `token-y` without requiring a prior approval step by deploying a wrapper contract that matches a governance-approved template.
+The contract includes a verification system that reconstructs and validates the original deployment transaction using Merkle proofs and block data.
+Once verification succeeds, the token is dynamically approved and the pool is created.

 ## Additional Capabilities